Welcome to Space documentation! It contains detailed descriptions of Space features and step-by-step instructions on how to use and administer Space.

 Use the table of contents on the left to browse through the topics, or click in the upper-right corner to search the entire documentation.

-Please note that feature availability depend on your Space organization subscription plan.
+Please note that feature availability depends on your Space organization subscription plan.
 In addition to a FREE plan, Space is offered in three paid plans: , , .

 Descriptions of the features that are only available in certain paid plans are labeled accordingly.
 For more information, see Subscription plans comparison.

 Space is an all-in-one team collaboration platform that tightly integrates communication, process management, and software development tools in a single web or desktop interface.
 It lets you host repositories, analyze and review code, stay informed, and interact with your colleagues from a single place.
 You can quickly find out who's working on what and who's in charge of what — and instantly contact the right person via a built-in messenger (Chats).

 Space Teams is a directory that represents your organization structure which can be flat or multilevel (with parent and child teams).
 You can be a member of one or several teams.
 Your information, including contacts, schedules, association with teams and the position (title) in each team, is shown in a personal profile.

 Space Projects represent workspaces for teams.
 A project is created to store and manage all the team's work-related resources, such as documentation, checklists, issues, and hosted repositories, to which project members can contribute.
 Projects are independently managed entities not implicitly associated with teams.
 Any member of the organization can create a project and choose who will have access to it.